General terms and conditions concerning provision of services of provativ GmbH

 (5) The client is entitled to offset with counterclaims only if these are undisputed or legally ascertained.

 (1) An agreed service provision period shall commence at the earliest and, unless otherwise agreed, not before the provision of any documents, permits and approvals to be organized by the client, and after receipt of an agreed down payment.

 (2) If the client desires service provision within a specific period of time, an explicit agreement is required for this.

-(3) Agreed service provision deadlines are extended, also within a period of delay, by force majeure, labour disputes and operational disruptions outside the client's responsibility.
+(4) Agreed service provision deadlines are extended, also within a period of delay, by force majeure, labor disputes and operational disruptions outside the client's responsibility.

-(4) In the event of changes to assignments which are agreed after contract conclusion and which influence service provision periods, any related, agreed deadlines are extended appropriately.
+(5) In the event of changes to assignments which are agreed after contract conclusion and which influence service provision periods, any related, agreed deadlines are extended appropriately.
 In case of doubt, the delivery period is to be recorded by means of a separate agreement in a form in accordance with the relevant order.

 § 5 Client's obligations to cooperate